jacobwilliams/namelist2json/README.md

 ## License

-This library is released under a permission BSD-3 license.
+This library is released under a permissive BSD-3 license.